sebastian-mora/ruse_website/blogs/aws-minecraft-bot/index.md

 ## Servers

 The first step was setting up the EC2s to be controlled by the API.
-Ideally this would be done with terraform or a tool to codeify this process.
+Ideally this would be done with terraform or a tool to codify this process.
 I chose a M4.Large which is about $0.10 per hour.
 The EC2s do not have an elastic IPs and are dynamically assigned IPs (elastic ips cost $$ when not in use).

 So as a soultion when a server starts it posts it IP to the discord chat via SNS.
 I manually installed the Minecraft sever and setup systemd to start the process on boot.
 Mcrcon was is also enabled on all servers to allow scripts to interact with them.
 I tagged the EC2 with "Minecraft:True, Name:Vanilla".
 This will be used later to assign permissions and allow the lambdas to search for instances managed by the bot.

 The server can send alerts such as when it is turning on/off and it's public IP via SNS.

 There are two task that run along side with the minecraft process.
-This is the auto-shutdown functionallity and billing.
-The autoshutdown functionally uses a bash script to query the player count.
+This is the auto-shutdown functionality and billing.
+The auto shutdown functionally uses a bash script to query the player count.
 If the player count is == 0 then the script start the mc shutdown sequence, posts a message to the SNS queue, and finally shuts down the server.
 This script is executed every 15 mins by a cron job.

 The second script manages the billing.
-I started writting this in bash but then moved to Python because I know how to use it better lol.
+I started writing this in bash but then moved to Python because I know how to use it better lol.
 This script is triggered every 1 min by cron.
-It gets all usernames on the server then it calulcates the cost of the instance per player and updates their bill in a dynamodb table.
-This table can be view through the mc bot to allow users to see how long they have played for and what cost they have occured.
+It gets all usernames on the server then it calculates the cost of the instance per player and updates their bill in a dynamodb table.
+This table can be view through the mc bot to allow users to see how long they have played for and what cost they have occurred.
 The price scaling is nice because it gets cheaper per number of players on the server.
-It is really satifiying to see the mins count up in DynamoDB letting me know the whole system is alive and working.
+It is really satisfying to see the mins count up in DynamoDB letting me know the whole system is alive and working.

-I decided to delagate these scripts to the server rather than use lambda functions to check via a VPC using mcrcon because I am already paying to have the ec2 on so might as well save some coin.
+I decided to delegate these scripts to the server rather than use lambda functions to check via a VPC using mcrcon because I am already paying to have the ec2 on so might as well save some coin.
 This does make the server setup slightly more complicated.

 ## Creating the API